1and2papa/CTAssetsPickerController/README.md

 ## Advanced Uses

 Customization can be done by setting properties or implementating delegate methods.
 This section describes common customizations.
-Please refer to the [documentation](#documentation) or [header file](https://github.com/chiunam/CTAssetsPickerController/blob/master/CTAssetsPickerController/CTAssetsPickerController.h) for the complete list of properties and delegate methods.
+Please refer to the [documentation](#documentation) for the complete list of properties and delegate methods.

 ### Properties

+**Filter picker contents**

 Pick only photos or videos by creating an `ALAssetsFilter` and assigning it to `assetsFilter`.
 ```` objective-c
 picker.assetsFilter = [ALAssetsFilter allPhotos]; // Only pick photos.
 ````

+**Hide cancel button**

 Hide cancel button if you present the picker in `UIPopoverController`.
 ```` objective-c
 picker.showsCancelButton = NO;
 ````

-Override picker's title.
+**Override picker's title**

+Override title of the albums selection screen.
 ```` objective-c
 picker.title = @"Pick photos";
 ````

+**Set initially selected assets**

-Set initially selected assets by assigning an `NSMutableArray` to `selectedAssets`.
+Set selected assets by assigning an `NSMutableArray` to `selectedAssets`.
 ```` objective-c
 picker.selectedAssets = [NSMutableArray arrayWithArray:@[asset1, asset2, asset3, ...]];
 ````

 ### Delegate Methods

+**Set maximum number of selections**

 Limit the number of assets to be picked.
 ```` objective-c